-- CMAC 6053, Quantitative Research Methods Study of the tools and techniques of empirical research as they may be applied to mass communications. - CMAC 6203, Introduction to Graduate Study Survey of research methods; evaluation of selected studies; preparation of thesis. - CMAC 6253, Qualitative Research Methods in Communications This course is designed to acquaint students with major approaches to qualitative inquiry in the field of communication.
-Students will gain experience in collecting, analyzing, and interpreting qualitative data as well as in writing qualitative research reports.
+- CMAC 6053.
+Quantitative Research Methods Study of the tools and techniques of empirical research as they may be applied to mass communications. - CMAC 6203.
+Introduction to Graduate Study Survey of research methods; evaluation of selected studies; preparation of thesis. - CMAC 6253.
+Qualitative Research Methods in CommunicationsThis course is designed to acquaint students with major approaches to qualitative inquiry in the field of communication.
+Students will gain experience in collecting, analyzing, and interpreting qualitative data as well as in writing qualitative research reports. - CMAC 6463.
+Media Management Applications CAPSTONE Discussion and application of MSMM program-provided content to address real-world media management problems.
+Capstone course concludes with on-campus meeting where individual and group discussions are used to provide credible solutions to real-world situation.